pioucraft/version-control-system/README.md

 # TODO:
-1. Refactor this shit.
+1. Done?: Refactor this shit.
 Please.
 PLEASE !!!!!!
 This is really the most important part.
-2. Add diff, log, cat commands
+2. Add cat command
 3. Add branching (with merging ofc)
 4. There is no pull/push, BUT you can "rebuild" the filesystem acording to an existing branch
 5. Add an init command